 Both Daisy and Sam LOVED the beach.
 Daisy loved her ball too!
 Right up into their Senior years, they still loved regular long walks

-4. Cockers usually love food, I mean really LOVE it.
+4. The English Cocker Spaniel usually loves food, I mean really LOVE it.

 They can be notorious counter surfers, so management and training can be required around the kitchen and dining table.
 They are also often scavengers so watch out for them grabbing everything and anything when out on walks, usually the smellier the better.
 This is speaking from personal experience.
 We learnt the hard way, fortunately nothing that was a problem for their health.
 There was an instance of counter surfing for a full packet of dried lentils (who would think they would be appealing).
 Cue a very distended tummy, an emergency call to the vet and then some very odd poops for a few days after!